TrellixVulnTeam/swahilipython_SCMU/Doc/library/imp.rst

    module name (including the package name, if this is a submodule of a package).
-The *file* argument is an open file, and *pathname* is the corresponding file name; these can be ``None`` and ``''``, respectively, when the module is a package or not being loaded from a file.
+The *file* argument is an open file, and *pathname* is the corresponding file name; these can be ``None`` and ``''``, respectively, when the module is a package or not being loaded kutoka a file.
 The *description* argument is a tuple, as would be returned by :func:`get_suffixes`, describing what kind of module must be loaded.